springernature/vpat/nature.md

 <td>
 We use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of HTML and WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
-Some third party content, including the OneTrust “manage cookies” privacy banner and privacy center, may prevent users from being able to bypass repetitive information.
+Some third party content, may prevent users from being able to bypass repetitive information.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr valign="top">